The Advantage of Fine-Grained Training: Discussion

 More broadly, our work relates to a fundamental question in machine learning: given a classification task, is it preferable to train a specialized model with many examples labeled at the target resolution, or to first learn from a richer, more general supervision signal and then adapt to the task of interest?
 Training on fine-grained labels can be viewed as a form of pre-training, but instead of learning from a different dataset, the model is exposed to a more detailed label structure within the same data.

 The great success of transfer learning~\cite{yosinski2014transferable} and, more recently, of foundation models in natural language processing~\cite{radford2018improving,bommasani2021opportunities} suggests that large-scale, non-specific pre-training is generally advantageous.
-However, as in the case of transfer learning, the gains can depend critically on data properties and task alignment~\cite{zamir2018taskonomy,kornblith2019better,achille2021information}.
-Our findings similarly reveal that the benefits of fine-grained training are context dependent, arising from a complex interplay between label granularity, data geometry, and overparameterization.
+However, as in the case of transfer learning, the gains can depend critically on data properties and task alignment~\cite{zamir2018taskonomy,kornblith2019better,achille2021information}, {as well as on the interplay between intra- and inter-class diversity~\cite{zhang2023trade}}. {This is also a classic tension in multitask learning where there is a trade-off between the helpful additional information provided by auxiliary labels and the possible interference between tasks, making optimization more difficult~\cite{vandenhende2021multi}}.
+Our findings similarly reveal that the benefits of fine-grained training are context-dependent.
 Interestingly, recent theoretical work has begun to address the role of geometrical properties of data manifolds~\cite{goldt2020modeling} and hierarchical data composition~\cite{cagnetta2024deep} in neural network learning.
 Combining our quantitative, phenomenological description with these approaches from statistical physics could offer a path toward a precise characterization of the relationship between network training and label granularity, ultimately providing actionable and explainable guidelines for practitioners.